nextgis/docs_data/source/highcharts.rst

 * `Order data <https://data.nextgis.com/en/>`_ for your area of interest in GeoJSON format.
 * Wait for email with download link, download and unpack archive with data.
 * Select target layer.
-* Чтобы подключить данные с NextGIS Data в Highcharts Maps, нужно их захостить (положить туда, где они будут доступны по гиперссылке) и указать в подключении:
-* To upload layer to Highcharts Maps first you need to host it (store in a place, asseccible through hyperlink) and specify for connection:
+* To upload layer to Highcharts Maps first you need to host it (store in a place, accessible through hyperlink) and specify for connection:

 .. code-block:: javascript